mnemnion/ax/ax spec.md

 ##Afterword: Thanks

 This work would be impossible without the monumental efforts of Curtis Guy Yarvin.
-In turn, his work is cannot be imagined without that of three
+In turn, his work cannot be imagined without that of three
 Johns: von Neumann, Conway, and McCarthy.
 I will thank John Nash also, for personal reasons.